PetarKing/BusinessNetwork/BackEnd/README.md

 # BackEnd

-To run the back-end, open a command line in this foler and run:
+To run the backend, open a command line in this foler and run:
 ```
 python businessNet.py
 ```